-There is vehicle parking nearby the project site, which includes an open parking lot on the local access road south of the project area.
-The most direct access points are via Main Drive, Tower Road and N Road.
+There is vehicle parking on the project site, which includes open parking lots and angled parking on the local access roads that surround the MMHI campus.
+The most direct access points are via Troy Drive and Main Drive.

-Pedestrians have access to the facility via paved sidewalk running south of the project area.
+Pedestrians have access to the facility via paved sidewalk on Troy Drive.
+There also exists an extensive network of sidewalks and walking paths throughout the MMHI campus.
 There are no dedicated bike facilities, however local roadways within and surrounding MMHI are suitable for biking on account of their low speed limits and low volumes of traffic.

-3 | Proposed Environmental Change
+3 Proposed Environmental Change